 A justice may issue a warrant in the first instance for the arrest of any person charged with any of the offences defined in chapter division 2.

-Chapter 44A Special provisions in respect of offences relating to stock
+Chapter 44A Special provisions in respect of offences relating to stock adequate prescribed record, of an animal, means a prescribed record that is a true representation of the animal.

 Chapter division 1 Preliminary

 450D Definitions for ch 44A